gromnitsky/chrome-omnibox-suggestions/README.md

 ![omnibar](https://ultraimg.com/images/2018/09/12/O02p.png)

-Each 'engines' has a type & a unique keyword.
+Each 'engine' has a type & a unique keyword.
 Chrome doesn't allow us to register multiple omnibox keywords for a single extension, thus if we want to have search suggestions, say, for the English wikipedia & for the Ukrainian wikipedia, we need to *generate* 2 separate